Neuroscience Major

 Statistical Learning | |

-Historical or Philosophical Perspectives: 1 course | |
+Historical, Philosophical, and Social Perspectives: 1 course | |

-These courses cover questions about the conduct and purpose of science or specific issues in the scientific study of life and mind. | |
+These courses cover questions about the conduct and purpose of science, the intersection of science and society, or theoretical issues in the scientific study of life and mind. | |

 Philosophy of Race | |